ZJU-TSELab/Air-quality-measurement-and-modelling/README.md

 ## Objectives

-This repository is everything about this project, detail of the project can be found [here](https://zjui.tselab.org/project/airquality-project/).
+This repository is everything about our air quality project, including codes, manuals, reports and results.
+Detail of the project can be found [here](https://zjui.tselab.org/project/airquality-project/).